 CDT – April 24th, 2009

-Going into this hike, I had the advantage of having finished another long-distance hike on the PCT about seven months earlier and staying in reasonable shape through the winter.
-I was in pretty good shape, but except for Mr. K, the others let the trail beat them into “trail condition.”
+Going into this hike, I had the advantage of finishing the Pacific Crest Trail about seven months earlier and staying in reasonably good shape through the winter.
+Except for Mr. K, the others did not do any training before the hike and chose to let the trail beat them into “trail condition.”
 After the first day of “newness” had worn off, the brutality of the desert in April had begun to set in for the group.

-The first night had ended with a couple of hikers yelling at me to give them my water as they arrived while I tried to calmly lead them to the cache where gallon jugs were stored.
-Then, delirious from thirst and heat, they staggered right past the big steel box with water jugs.
+The first night had ended with two hikers yelling at me to give them my water as they arrived while I tried to calmly lead them to the cache where gallon jugs were stored.
+Delirious from thirst and heat, they had staggered past the big steel box with water jugs.

 I found off-trail hiking fun, but I was in the minority.
-I pushed through the bushes, heading back down to give the others the lay of the land.
+I pushed back through the bushes, returning to give the others the lay of the land.
 Everyone was up, in the middle of packing, and as I described the upcoming “adventure,” or lack of a trail, they stared at me as if a little shell-shocked.

 I finished packing and turned to ask the others if they were ready to go.
-Ron had checked his map and found a dirt road that circled and ended in the general area where the CDT crossed the road next.
+Ron had checked his map and found a dirt road that crossed the CDT in the general direction we were hiking.
 It added a mile or two, but it was easier hiking.
 I had suggested the trail but had been vetoed and watched as everyone headed off after Ron.
-This trail was considered quite flexible.
-There were three maps for the same “trail,” with different routes and many with “alternate” routes.
-This road just happened to be on one of those alternates.
-I think it may have been one of the “Ley” alternates.
-I watched as they walked away, looked back up the hill, and then down at the whip slashes across my cut-up legs.
-I leaned down, retied both bandanas to the back of my legs to protect my sunburnt calves, and then headed off after the others.
-I really should have worn pants.

 A few minutes later, I walked up to find the others stretched out in the shade of a scraggly bush, leaning over the side of the dirt road and providing a little shade.
 It was the first shade they had arrived at on the dry, barren road, and they were taking advantage of it.

 There was no shade, so I set up my tarp, and JB sat under it with me; both of us were beginning to doze off when I suddenly heard an engine and looked up to see Ron waving from the window of a Border Patrol truck.
 He’d had enough of the heat and the desert and was heading into town – away in a swirl of dust!
 As he drove away, images of bowls of ice cream and ice-cold sodas immediately popped into my mind.

-The next morning, after I told everyone I had slept through the encounter, Mr. K told me we had set off all the Border Patrol sensors heading cross country, and they had spent all day trying to find us.
+The following day, after I told everyone I had slept through the encounter, Mr. K told me we had set off all the Border Patrol sensors heading cross country, and they had spent all day trying to find us.
 The country was wide open.
 A drawn-out line of giant white blobs was not hard to spot.
 Maybe sitting under all those shady bushes had masked our slow, staggering hike.
 Our tracks, though, I don’t know how they possibly could not have followed those huge drag marks through the sand.